AndrewCzh/SDE-project/Progress_and_goals.md

 Backend:

--   Set password for sign in/log in
+-   Set password for sign in/log in                               - Store an extra col in user collection

--   Store players' history in the database
+-   Store players' history in the database                        - Separate user collection into user and user profile collections

--   Set a reward system for accomplishing goals
+-   Set a reward system for accomplishing goals                   - Store personal rewards in user profile collections

--   Deploy to pythonanywhere
+-   Deploy to pythonanywhere                                      - Not sure right now

--   Add a player history display page in the profile page
+-   Add a player history display page in the profile page         - Store history into game collections

+We decided to meet every Thursday after class to discuss what and how we want to achieve each goal listed above.
+We are not sure where we want to deploy to.
+But we will discuss later today.
+For now, we expect to achieve all the goals we listed above.
+But we may find more interesting goals as the semester goes.